IraiaBB/IraiaBB/README.md

 - <img alt="C#" src="https://img.shields.io/badge/c%23%20-%23239120.svg?&style=for-the-badge&logo=c-sharp&logoColor=white"/>
 :heavy_minus_sign:

+:speech_balloon: : Catalan, Spanish and English
+:soon: Starting with ML

 ### The future :crystal_ball:
 I hope to find a job where I'd learn a lot of things, in terms of knowledge and professional experience.
 I also expect to gain in self-assurance to be more competitive.
 And, of course, to see more girls around here!
 My long-term goal is Data Science, specially Machine Learning and fullfil my passion for data manipulation.